momenelkamri/dojo-tictactoe-graduation/NOTES.md

 ✅ DONE
+– Game Board Creation
  - create two-dimensional array for the game board
+ - initialize the game board with x

 ⚠️ TODO
 - Player X won with a vertical line